 Both nail polish and nail polish remover contain acetone, a highly flammable substance.
 What's more frightening is that they don't need to be brought into contact with flames to cause a fire.
 Acetone produces vapors that will ignite any flames that come in their path, causing a fire to break out.

 Hand sanitizers are made of alcohol, which is also flammable.
 More vapor rises off when alcohol heats up, which is not likely to happen, but if it does, it can easily cause a fire in your home.
 Hence, avoid carrying hand sanitizers wherever you go and never use matches or lighters near them.

 Laundry detergents are among the most commonly used products at home, but unfortunately, almost all of them are flammable.
 These might include fabric softeners, stain removers, and pods.
 Besides making sure that they aren't exposed to naked flames, store them in a safe place.

 Believe it or not, dried powdery food like flour can be a fire hazard too.
 Flour dust in the air will ignite rapidly when exposed to a naked flame.
 Thus, take caution when using flour.

 Some of the flammable items are hiding in your garage too.
 Auto products such as antifreeze, brake fluids, oils, etc., must be used cautiously and stored appropriately after use.

 Oranges carry a chemical called limonene, which happens to be flammable.
 This holds true for all other citrus fruits such as lemons.
 Make sure you aren’t close to a naked flame when you are squeezing or eating oranges

 Now that you’re aware of the dangerous items in your home, be careful about their storage and use.
-If your there is a fire in your home, contact the Service Team of Professionals (STOP) today at (702) 803-3094.
+If your there is a fire in your home, contact the STOP Restoration (STOP) today at (702) 803-3094.